blaynem/rumble-raffle-DAO/README.md

   - ~~Clean up folders of useless info~~
 - Server
   - ~~Send back the list of possible roomIds to set inside pages/room/[roomId].~~
+  - Start / Clear game socket
+    - Only allow users with admin permissions
   - Hosting place?
   - Saving / Fetching of all the pve / pvp / revive activity objects
   - Returning only pieces of the activity log every 30s or whatever its set to